cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/views.rst

 attribute to complete the mapping of data to fields.

 :ref:`CDAP Explore <data-exploration>` needs to be :ref:`enabled
-<package-managers-configuration-explore-service>` before any views are created so that a
+<packages-configuration-explore-service>` before any views are created so that a
 Hive table can be created for each view.
 (See the :ref:`CDAP installation instructions
 <installation-index>` for your particular Hadoop distribution for details.)